smertins27/cbd-vaccination/README.md

 ### EJS
 To ensure a cleaner project structure und archive an improved separation of concerns we've decided to use the *Embedded JavaScript Templates* for rendering the pages.
 This provides a separation of logic and the visible structure.
 Further we were able to reduce the *index.js* to the needed routes and the parts for Kafka, Memcached, MySQL and Express itself.
-As result of that implementation, the project got much cleaner, understandable and the *index.js* handles the complex app logic.
+As a result of that implementation, the project got much cleaner, understandable and the *index.js* handles the complex app logic.

 For this use case we have implemented two routes for displaying the application.
-The root route */* is used to render the index page which serves it data from */web-app/public/overview*.
+The root route */* is used to render the index page which serves its data from */web-app/public/overview*.
 The second route */state/:iso* servers all files from */web-app/public/state*.
-Both of that routes uses the static style files from */web-app/style/style.css*.
+Both of those routes use the static style files from */web-app/style/style.css*.

 ### Chart.JS
-To provide a user-friendly data representation and design the generated data is visualized by fancy charts and are not presented by a simple list.
+To provide a user-friendly data representation and design the generated data is visualized by fancy charts and is not presented by a simple list.
 For reducing the development effort the library *ChartJS* is included into this project.
-That possibility of the usage of different chart types provides a much better and understandable comparison between the generated data, like the percentage of vaccinated persons in relation the the population.
+That possibility of the usage of different chart types provide a much better and understandable comparison between the generated data, like the percentage of vaccinated persons in relation to the population.

 ### jQuery
 For providing a much easier handling of common JavaScripts functions, like submitting a form or sending data to an url, the library *jQuery* is included into the project.